EndPointCorp/end-point-blog/2020/11/09/rapid-tdd-in-julia.html.md

 3. For each code chunk:
     - If it hasn’t yet been compiled, decide whether to interpret or JIT compile it and then execute:
         - If compile then **infer the types** and **use LLVM to produce native code**.
-        - Execute the newly created native code.
+        - Execute the newly-created native code.
     - If it has been compiled, execute it.
 4. Repeat until the program ends or the user closes the REPL.